+Overview

-Overview Materiality Our materiality for the Fund is calculated based on approximately 1% of net assets attributable to unitholders for the Fund.
-We chose net assets attributable to unitholders as the benchmark because, in our view, the objective of the Fund is to provide unitholders with a total return on the Fund's net assets, taking into account both capital and income returns.
-Key audit matters As reported above, we have one key audit matter, being valuation and existence of financial instruments at fair value through profit or loss.
+Our overall materiality for the Fund is calculated based on approximately 1% of net assets attributable to unitholders.

+We chose net assets attributable to unitholders as the benchmark because, in our view, the objective of the Fund is to provide unit holders with a total return on the Fund's net assets, taking into account both capital and income returns.

+As reported above, we have one key audit matter, being valuation and existence of financial assets at fair value through profit or loss